vanling/docs/reference/system/server.md

 ## Retrieve Schema Difference

 Compares and retrieve the difference of the current schema vs the schema in JSON request body.
+This endpoint is only available to admin users.

 Alternatively, upload a JSON or YAML schema file.
 Relies on a `multipart/form-data` encoded request like regular file uploads.
 Check [Upload a File](/reference/files#upload-a-file) for more information.